-I found that photo here, but since that the Somerset County Cricket Club website, they can’t mention their own cricket ground without vomit-inducingly attaching the name of their tedious sponsors to it, so no quotes from there, thank you.
+I found that photo here.
+But that’s from the Somerset County Cricket Club website, and they can’t mention their own cricket ground without vomit-inducingly attaching the name of their tedious sponsors to it, so no quotes from there, thank you.

 Let’s switch to the Indian Express.
 Seemingly bored with wash-outs and mismatches, they try to spice up their World Cup coverage by adding Brian to their reportage: